carbon-language/carbon-lang/clang/docs/UsersManual.rst

 .. _opt_fdiagnostics-print-source-range-info:

-**-f[no-]diagnostics-print-source-range-info**
+**-fdiagnostics-print-source-range-info**
    Print machine parsable information about source ranges.
-   This option, which defaults to off, controls whether or not Clang prints information about source ranges in a machine parsable format after the file/line/column number information.
+   This option makes Clang print information about source ranges in a machine parsable format after the file/line/column number information.
 The information is a simple sequence of brace enclosed ranges, where each range lists the start and end line/column locations.
 For example, in this output:

    ::